rgambord/c99-doc/doc/sections/7/12/4/4/index.rst

 .. _9899_7.12.4.4p2:

+.. container:: snum

+   :ref:`2 <9899_7.12.4.4p2>`

-:ref:`2 <9899_7.12.4.4p2>` The atan2 functions compute the value of the arc tangent of y/x, using the signs of both arguments to determine the quadrant of the return value.
+The atan2 functions compute the value of the arc tangent of y/x, using the signs of both arguments to determine the quadrant of the return value.
 A domain error may occur if both arguments are zero.

 .. rubric:: Returns

 .. _9899_7.12.4.4p3:

+.. container:: snum

+   :ref:`3 <9899_7.12.4.4p3>`

-:ref:`3 <9899_7.12.4.4p3>` The atan2 functions return arctan y/x in the interval [-pi , +pi ] radians.
+The atan2 functions return arctan y/x in the interval [-pi , +pi ] radians.